Burial Insurance with Heart Failure (2024 Update)

 • Torsemide

-If you are taking a combination of these drugs, the insurance companies may consider you a heart failure patient.
+If you’re popping a mix of these meds, insurance companies might peg you as a heart failure patient.

-Life insurance companies know heart failure often contributes to other diseases or illnesses such as heart attacks, organ failure, brain damage, and, ultimately, death.
+Because heart failure is usually chronic and gets worse over time.
+Life insurance companies know it can lead to other serious issues like heart attacks, organ failure, brain damage, and, yep, death.

 Information We Need if You Had A History Of Heart Failure